Upgrade your summer cocktail hour with these bar carts and accessories | CNN Underscored

 Decanters are perfect for both wine aeration and showcasing your spirits in an elegant way.
 This eye-catching design is sure to be a conversation starter!

-This decanter is not only a sleek addition to any bar setup, but it’s a great option if you want to keep your drinks cold without watering them down.
-It’s made with a cone body design which fits perfectly in the included ice bucket.
+This decanter is not only a sleek addition to any bar setup, but it’s also a great option if you want to keep your drinks cold without watering them down.
+It’s made with a cone body design that fits perfectly in the included ice bucket.

 Trays